 - Strawberries: Slice and stem the strawberries.
 You could dice them, but I love how sliced strawberries look.
 Frozen strawberries will also work, but they will turn the whole oatmeal dish pink.

-What To Serve With Oatmeal
+What To Serve With Baked Oatmeal

+Another option is pairing this with a smoothie.
 I recommend grabbing one of these oatmeal bars during busy mornings and eating it with a Mango Spinach Smoothie!

 Recipe Tips And Ideas